Glossary

 • Dependent Care Flexible Spending Account (FSA): You may choose to enroll in this account to pay for eligible day care expenses for your child(ren) (up to age 13) and dependent elders with pre-tax dollars.
 You contribute to your FSA through automatic, pre-tax payroll deductions.
 The Dependent Care FSA has a “use it or lose it” rule, meaning that any money left in your account at year-end is forfeited.
 In addition, the Dependent Care FSA requires you to incur the expense first and then file a claim for reimbursement after services have been provided.
 For a full list of eligible expenses, refer to IRS Publication 503.

 • Health Care Flexible Spending Account (FSA): You may choose to enroll in this account to pay for eligible health care expenses — including deductibles and coinsurance for medical, dental and vision care — with pre-tax dollars.
 You contribute to your FSA through automatic, pre-tax payroll deductions.
-Up to $640 of unused money may be carried over to the next year; amounts above $640 will be forfeited.
+Up to $660 of unused money may be carried over to the next year; amounts above $660 will be forfeited.
 By law, you cannot participate in a Health Care FSA and a Health Savings Account (HSA) at the same time, but you can contribute to both an HSA and a Combination FSA.
 For a full list of eligible expenses, refer to IRS Publication 502.

 • Health Savings Account (HSA): A tax-advantaged savings account that is only available to participants in a qualified high deductible health plan, such as the $4,500, $3,300 and $1,850 Deductible Plans.
 You contribute to your HSA through pre-tax payroll contributions and can use the money to pay for eligible medical expenses — including deductibles and coinsurance for medical, dental and vision care.
 In addition, Transamerica will contribute money to your account in 2025 as a reward for completing certain wellness activities — up to $500 for Self Only coverage and $800 if you cover a spouse and/or child(ren) on your medical plan.
-You must actively enroll in an HSA each year in order to receive employer contributions.
+You must actively enroll in an HSA each year and participate in wellness activities in order to receive employer contributions.

 In 2025, the total amount that you and Transamerica contribute to your HSA cannot exceed $4,300 for Self Only coverage or $8,550 if you cover a spouse and/or child(ren) on your medical plan.
 You can change your contribution amount during the year for any reason.
 To make a change to your HSA contributions, visit the Aptia365 website.
 (Please note that while your medical plan premiums are also deducted from your paycheck, they are separate from your HSA/FSA contributions and are paid to the insurance carrier providing your coverage — only the amounts you specifically elect to contribute to an HSA or FSA go into those accounts.)